elastic/apm/docs/terminology.md

 TODO

 #### Head based sampling
 Deciding whether to sample a trace before it has started.
-The decision to sample will often be very simplistic eg. sample 1% of traces.
+The decision to sample will often be very simplistic e.g. sample 1% of traces.

 #### Tail-based sampling
 Deciding whether to sample a trace after it has ended.
-This makes it possible to sample based on _interesting_ events like error occurence, latency etc.
+This makes it possible to sample based on _interesting_ events like error occurrence, latency etc.